zcvele/OfficeDocs-SkypeForBusiness/Teams/manage-shared-voicemail.md

 # Manage Shared Voicemail for Auto Attendants and Call Queues

 This article describes how to configure and manage Shared Voicemail for Auto Attendants and Call Queues.
 Shared Voicemail allows multiple users to access a single voicemail inbox.

-For information about personal voicemail, see [Set up Cloud Voicemail](set-up-phone-system-voicemail.md).

-## Overview

-Shared Voicemail is a specialized type of voicemail.
-While personal voicemail is sent to a single user, allowing only that individual to access the message automatically, **Shared Voicemail** is delivered to a group, enabling any member of that group to access the message.
+While personal voicemail is sent to a single user, allowing only that individual to access the message automatically, **Shared Voicemail** is a specialized type of voicemail that's delivered to a group, enabling any member of that group to access the message.

-Shared Voicemail integrates with Microsoft 365 Groups and can be accessed in Outlook or through the Calls section in a Microsoft Teams channel associated with the group.
-Although it can also connect to a distribution list or a mail-enabled security group, we recommend using a Microsoft 365 Group.
+Shared Voicemail integrates with Microsoft 365 Groups and can be accessed in Outlook or through the Calls section in a Microsoft Teams channel associated with a group.
+Although Shared Voicemail can also connect to a distribution list or a mail-enabled security group, we recommend using a Microsoft 365 Group.
 For a comparison of the available options, refer to the following table:

 |Shared Voicemail|Microsoft 365 Groups|Distribution groups|Mail-enabled security groups|
 |:----|:----|:----|:----|